dhis2/training-docs/content/android/tg_aggregate.md

 ### Home Page:

-* Log in the DHIS2 Android App as per the instructions given in previous session
+* Log in to the DHIS2 Android App
-* Once you Log - in Home Page can be seen.
+* Once you Log - in the Home Page can be seen.
-* Briefly explain to the participants about the user access rights and visibility of the program and data sets on the home page (this has already been discussed in previous session).
+* Briefly explain to the participants about the user access rights and visibility of the program and data sets on the home page (this has already been discussed in a previous session).

 ![login1](images/exploreandroid/images/homescreen2.png)